Hans Christian Andersen (film): Plot

-In the 1830s, in the small Danish town of Odense, cobbler Hans Christian Andersen spends his day spinning fairy tales for the village children.
-One day, the stern schoolmaster implores the Burgomaster and councilmen to curtail the cobbler's habit of distracting the students with his storytelling.
+In the 1830s in the small Danish town of Odense, cobbler Hans Christian Andersen spends his day spinning fairy tales for the village children.
+One day, the stern schoolmaster implores the burgomaster and councilmen to curtail Hans' habit of distracting the students with his storytelling.
 Hans finally returns to his shop, where his teenage assistant, the orphan Peter, begs him to stop causing trouble.

-When the children do not arrive at school the next day, the schoolmaster deduces that Hans is again distracting his pupils.
-When the schoolmaster then demands that the Burgomaster and the councilmen choose between him and the cobbler, they decide that Hans must leave Odense.
-Peter tries to save his friend by suggesting they travel to Copenhagen.
+When the children do not arrive at school the next day, the schoolmaster deduces that Hans is again distracting them and Hans is banished from the town.
+Peter tries to save Hans by suggesting that they travel to Copenhagen.

-After a sea voyage, Hans and Peter arrive at the city's harbor and find their way to the Great Square of Copenhagen.
-When Hans introduces himself to the crowd while standing on a statue of the king, police arrest him for defaming the image of their leader.
-Peter, who has sought refuge from the police by hiding by the back entrance of the Royal Theatre, overhears choreographer Niels demand that a company producer send for a cobbler and asks them to free his friend from jail.
+After a sea voyage, Hans and Peter arrive in Copenhagen.
+When Hans stands on a statue of the king, police arrest him for defaming the image of their leader.
+Peter, who has sought refuge from the police by hiding by the back entrance of the Royal Theatre, overhears choreographer Niels demand that a company producer summon a cobbler and asks them to free Hans from jail.

 Hans sees a lonely young girl outside his jail cell window and offers to introduce her to his companion.
-By drawing on his thumb, Hans creates a puppet he calls Thumbelina and brings a smile to the girl's face.
-Soon Hans is bailed out of jail by the theater company and taken to the theater, where he becomes entranced by the beauty and talent of a Royal Danish Ballet dress rehearsal.
-When Niels ridicules lead ballerina Doro's performance, she in turn complains that her shoes need adjusting.

-Doro gives the slippers to Hans, who is immediately smitten with the ballerina.
-Peter learns that Niels and Doro are a happily married couple, despite their theatrical quarrels.
-Hans resists the idea and writes a love letter to Doro in the form of a fable called The Little Mermaid, in which he tells her that she has chosen the wrong man.
-That night while Peter surreptitiously reads the letter, a gust of wind whisks it from his hands and carries it into the theater, where a stage doorman delivers it to Doro.
+By drawing on his thumb, Hans creates a puppet called Thumbelina and delights the girl.
+Hans is freed from jail when the theater company posts his bail and he is taken to the theater, where he becomes entranced by the beauty and talent of a Royal Danish Ballet rehearsal.
+Lead ballerina Doro, whose slippers need adjustment, gives them to Hans, who is immediately smitten with her.
+Peter learns that Niels and Doro are happily married despite their theatrical quarrels.
+Hans writes a love letter to Doro in the form of a fable called The Little Mermaid, telling her that she has chosen the wrong man.
+That night, while Peter surreptitiously reads the letter, a gust of wind whisks it from his hands and carries it into the theater, where a stage doorman delivers it to Doro.